 How do islands made of reeds stay afloat while holding houses and people?
-If this curiosity excites you head to Puno, a city based on the shore of Lake Titicaca and the gateway to exploring Peru’s floating islands known as Uros.
+This is a question that has long brought backpacks to Puno, a city based on the shores of Lake Titicaca.
+This destination is the gateway to exploring Peru’s Floating Islands, known as Uros.

-Situated between Lake Titicaca and the mountains this humble city and its habitants revolve around the prestige of the lake.
-Lake Titicaca is the highest navigable lake in the world which borders Peru and Bolivia.
+Situated between Lake Titicaca and the mountains, this humble city and its habitants revolve around the prestige of the lake.
+Lake Titicaca is the highest navigable lake in the world and borders Peru and Bolivia.
 Titicaca is a freshwater lake, which is fed from a variety of rivers and glaciers from the surrounding Andes Mountains.

 The Uru people that live on the floating islands maintain a traditional lifestyle away from the mainland.
 They have shunned modern technology (mostly – although arguably this is changing!) and live off the land.

-There are only approximately 63 islands that still exist with each island home to communities no larger than 6 families.
-A visit to the floating islands is a window into a survivalist culture, one that has existed pre-Inca civilisations.
+There are approximately only 62 artificial islands that still exist, with each island home to communities no larger than 6 families.
+A visit to the floating islands is a window into a survivalist culture, one that has existed since pre-Inca times.

 Where to Stay in Puno

-Inka’s Rest – Popular with the backpackers, Inka’s Rest is a relaxed hostel that has been established for 9 years with staff ready to organise tours for you and offer restaurant recommendations.
-It also includes all the key backpacker needs like breakfast included, bar, free wife and laundry services.
+Inka’s Rest B&B – Popular with backpackers, Inka’s Rest is a relaxed hostel that has been established for over a decade.
+The great staff are on hand to organise tours for you and they also offer fab restaurant recommendations.
+This hostel has everything a backpacker needs including breakfast, bar, free WiFi and laundry services.
 Dorm prices start at 39 soles $11USD.

 Kantaya Hostel – This clean, lively hostel is located just 3 minutes from the main plaza and has breakfast included.
 Bicycle hire is available and there is also free WiFi.
 The communal area is great for meeting other backpackers over a game of pool!
 Dorm beds start at 27 soles per night (approx $7USD).

 Things to Do in Puno